tbunreal/ubuntugamefixes/README.md

-If you want to manually download a wine version incase of an outdated script, these have soecial fixes for games:
+If you want to manually download a wine version incase of an outdated script, these have special fixes for games:

 Download the latest gloriousEggroll wine version from HERE